ON THIS PAGE: You will find drawings of the main body parts affected by this disease. Use the menu to see other pages.

 This illustration shows a detail of the human skeleton.
 A section cut out of the outer edge of the hip bone, called the iliac crest, shows a thin outer layer of bone surrounding the bone marrow, a spongy, red tissue.
 Panels compare normal bone marrow, which includes large megakaryocytes, and smaller erythroblasts, myeloblasts, and erythrocytes, with acute lymphoblastic leukemia, with is filled with lymphoblasts, crowding out all other types of cells.
 Copyright 2005 American Society of Clinical Oncology.
 Robert Morreale/Visual Explanations, LLC.

 The next section in this guide is Risk Factors.
-It explains what factors may increase the chance of developing childhood ALL.
+It describes what factors may increase the chance of developing childhood acute lymphoblastic leukemia (ALL).
 Use the menu to choose a different section to read this guide.